Mount a Samba smb shared folder Ubuntu

 sudo ln -s /mnt/projects/myProject /mnt/myProject

 You must use mount.cifs or mount -t cifs(smbmount and mount -t smbfs are no longer provided).
 These commands will work on earlier systems too.

-Follow the instructions below to install Samba SMB:
+Follow the instructions below to install Samba SMB Server:

-Click Install, Enter your administrative password, and wait for Samba to install.
+Click Install, Enter your administrative password, and wait for SMB Server to install.

-Open Samba and choose a folder to share by typing in the path or browsing.
+Open Samba SMB Server and choose a folder to share by typing in the path or browsing.

-Choose the Access tab at the top of the window and allow access to the shared folder for everyone or only specified users.
+Choose the Access tab at the top of the window and allow access to the shared folder on the SMB Server for everyone or only specified users.

 Source: StackExchange: AskUbuntu Original Author: Eliah Kagan